damonvjanis/infusionsoft/README.md

 ### Currently available:

 - Through the main module, `Infusionsoft`, there are a handful of functions available to work with contacts, fire API goals, and query data tables (one of the most useful).
 - OAuth2 tokens are supported and are the recommended mode of authentication.
-If you want to use legacy API keys, you can do so on functions that accept an `app` argument.
-Just use the encrypted key from Infusionsoft for `token`, and use the Infusionsoft application name, like `ab123` for `app`.
+In addition, Personal Access Tokens and Service Account Keys can be used.
+Legacy API keys are no longer supported (see [here](https://developer.infusionsoft.com/pat-and-sak/)).
 - To obtain an OAuth token, read Infusionsoft's guide [here](https://developer.infusionsoft.com/getting-started-oauth-keys/).
+- To obtain a Personal Access Token or Service Account Key, see [here](https://developer.infusionsoft.com/pat-and-sak/).
 - Contact custom fields are automatically cached and refreshed every 15 minutes once you've used a call that requires accessing custom fields.
 This allows the developer to use the display name for custom fields, instead of worrying about what the exact API names are.
 - All of the XML endpoints have been wrapped in the lower level `Infusionsoft.Endpoints.XML` modules.
 You have to use the XML field names when you access these modules, but it provides a lot of raw access.
-They work with both OAuth tokens (omit or pass `nil` for the `app` argument) or with legacy encrypted keys (use the key for the `token` argument and the app name like `ab123` for the `app` argument).
+They work with OAuth tokens and Personal Access Tokens and Service Account Keys.
 - A few REST endpoints for contacts have been wrapped in the lower level `Infusionsoft.Endpoints.REST.Contact` module.

 ### Goals yet to be accomplished: